ALImmortal/ALImmortal/README.md

 - 👋 Hi, I’m Anne
 - 👀 I’m interested in programming, traveling, photography and anime!
+    - Programming Languages:
+       - Main: C++
+       - Others: Java, C, HTML/CSS/Javascript
-If there is a show/movie worth watching, please let me know!
+    - If there is a show/movie worth watching, please let me know!
 - 🌱 I’m currently working to improve on my coding skills.
 My goal is to pursue a career in the computer science field, specifically backend software enginnering.
-I shave practiced coding through C++ and Java.
+I have practiced coding through C++ and Java.
 - 📫 How to reach me: LinkedIn

 <!---